US accuses Russia of using UN council for 'disinformation'

 “We’re not going to let Russia get away with lying to the world or staining the integrity of the Security Council by using it as a venue for legitimizing Putin’s violence,” she said.

+She accused Russia’s ally, China, of “spreading disinformation in support of Russia’s outrageous claims.”
+China’s U.N.
+Ambassador Zhang Jun expressed concern at Russia's accusations and urged an investigation to “provide a comprehensive clarification and accept a multilateral verification.”

+Britain's Woodward said the Security Council must not be “an audience for Russia’s domestic propaganda” and must remain focused on Russia’s invasion of Ukraine.

-“We do not sit in this chamber to be an audience for Russia’s domestic propaganda,” Thomas-Greenfield added.
-“And we should not allow Russia to abuse its permanent seat to spread disinformation and lies nd pervert the purpose of the Security Council.”
+“We should not allow Russia to abuse its permanent seat to spread disinformation and lies and pervert the purpose of the Security Council,” Woodward said.

+Ukraine’s U.N.
+Ambassador Sergiy Kyslytsya said Moscow's accusations "may actually point at Russia preparing another horrific false-flag operation.”

+Noting that Russia has already used cruise missiles, multiple rocket launchers and heavy aerial bombardment, he addressed Putin by asking: “So what else are you going to use against Ukraine?”

-The U.N. human rights office has received “credible reports” that Russian forces are using cluster munitions in Ukraine, including in populated areas which is prohibited under international humanitarian law, Undersecretary-General Rosemary DiCarlo told the Security Council.
+The U.N. human rights office, meanwhile, has received “credible reports” that Russian forces are using cluster munitions in Ukraine, including in populated areas which is prohibited under international humanitarian law, Undersecretary-General Rosemary DiCarlo told the Security Council.

 “Indiscriminate attacks, including those using cluster munitions, which are of a nature to strike military objectives and civilians or civilian objects without distinction, are prohibited under international humanitarian law,” DiCarlo said.
 “Directing attacks against civilian and civilian objects, as well as so-called area bombardment in towns and villages, are also prohibited under international law and may amount to war crimes.”

-Ukrainian President Volodymyr Zelenskyy also denied Russia’s accusation.
-Like Psaki, he said the accusation itself was a bad sign.
+Ukrainian President Volodymyr Zelenskyy also denied Russia’s accusation, saying the accusation itself was a bad sign.

 “That worries me very much because we have often been convinced that if you want to know Russia’s plans, they are what Russia accuses others of,” he said late Thursday.
 “No chemical or any other weapon of mass destruction has been developed on my land.
 The whole world knows this.”